 In clinical trials, there have been uncommon cases of serious hepatic reactions during treatment with VFEND (including clinical hepatitis, cholestasis and fulminant hepatic failure, including fatalities).
 Instances of hepatic reactions were noted to occur primarily in patients with serious underlying medical conditions (predominantly hematological malignancy).
 Hepatic reactions, including hepatitis and jaundice, have occurred among patients with no other identifiable risk factors.
-Liver dysfunction has usually been reversible on discontinuation of therapy [see ADVERSE REACTIONS].
+Liver dysfunction has usually been reversible on discontinuation of therapy [see Patients With Hepatic Impairment, and ADVERSE REACTIONS].

 The effect of VFEND on visual function is not known if treatment continues beyond 28 days.
 There have been post-marketing reports of prolonged visual adverse events, including optic neuritis and papilledema.
 If treatment continues beyond 28 days, visual function including visual acuity, visual field and color perception should be monitored [see ADVERSE REACTIONS].

 Voriconazole can cause fetal harm when administered to a pregnant woman.

 In animals, voriconazole administration was associated with teratogenicity, embryotoxicity, increased gestational length, dystocia and embryomortality.
 Please refer to section 8.1 (Use in Pregnancy) for additional details.

 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be informed of the potential hazard to the fetus.